Paul-bunel/Various-script-2023-master-thesis/README.md

 ../plink2 --fst CATPHENO report-variants --within clst_pops_of_interest.tfam --tfile ../AfricanNeo_and_Public_DB_minN10_Jan2022 --keep-fam pops_of_interest.tfam --out pops_of_interest_fst
 ```

-This command use the files `pops_of_interest.tfam`, that contains a subset of the main tfam file with only the population of interest, and `clst_pops_of_interest.tfam`, that is the exact same file with cluster names added at the end of each sample line.
+This command use the files `pops_of_interest.tfam`, which contains a subset of the main tfam file with only the population of interest, and `clst_pops_of_interest.tfam`, which is the exact same file with cluster names added at the end of each sample line.
 These files were generated with the following bash commands

 ```bash
 grep -wP '.*Japanese.*|.*Baka.*|.*Nigeria_Yoruba.*|DRC_((?!LubaLulua|Shi|Rega).)*' AfricanNeo_and_Public_DB_minN10_Jan2022.tfam > pops_of_interest/pops_of_interest.tfam